 Filtered water, used for cooking, is available to all campers; feel free to bring your own water bottle and cup for taking filtered water out of the kitchen area.

 Shower stalls are erected for camp.
-You provide your own solar shower bag (available at the bookstore), as there is no hot running water.
+You provide your own solar shower bag as there is no hot running water.

 Bears occasionally roam the campground at night and break into cars containing food with the windows cracked open.
 Food can be safely stored in the large camp truck which has a secure door.